 Making a delicious home-cooked meal has never been easier than it is with the Instant Pot.
 We just cannot get over how efficient this bad boy is!!
 Not only is it FAST, it's also incredibly versatile!
-Make anything from yogurt to cheesecake to a full-blown melt in your mouth pot roast.
+Make anything from yogurt to cheesecake to a full-blown melt-in-your-mouth pot roast and potatoes meal.
 YUMMM.

 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 So maybe you're new to the Instant Pot game and need a little help figuring out this magical little appliance, or maybe you're a veteran looking for some extra tips to up your game!
 Either way, keep reading for 10 clever hacks and learn how to use an Instant Pot in ways you've probably never imagined!!

 HOW TO USE AN INSTANT POT